UCF-Coding-Boot-Camp/UCF-LKM-DATA-PT-12-2020-U-C/Lectures/00-Lecture-Overview.md

 * AWS hosting - RDS (relational data services) and S3 buckets
   + Creating our own databases using AWS
-* ETL pipelines using cloud resources
+* Deploying an application with Heroku

 ##### 22-3 Additional Coverage